How the Windrush generation changed British music and the arts forever

 They transformed communities with their music, food and culture – and in return, deserved recognition and a safe place to call home.
 But many of them didn’t get that.

-Today, the Prince of Wales paid tribute to the “immeasurable difference” the generation of immigrants, their children and their grandchildren have made “to so many aspects of our public life, to our culture and to every sector of our economy”.
+In 2020, King Charles, then Prince of Wales, paid tribute to the “immeasurable difference” the generation of immigrants, their children and their grandchildren have made “to so many aspects of our public life, to our culture and to every sector of our economy”.